South Korea at the AFC Asian Cup: 1980 (Kuwait)

-South Korea won all matches from the second match to the semi-finals including a match against the host Kuwait.
-However, they lost in the final where they met Kuwait again.
-Their 18-year-old striker Choi Soon-ho became the youngest scoring champion in Asian Cup history.
+South Korea won all matches from the second matchday to the semi-finals, including the match against hosts Kuwait.
+However, nine South Korean players were not in optimal condition after suffering injuries in the semi-final against North Korea, and they lost in the final where they met Kuwait again.
+18-year-old striker Choi Soon-ho became the youngest top scorer in Asian Cup history.